“The road to hell is paved with adverbs.” ~ Stephen King

 - Train your eye to catch adverbs when you’re editing and proofreading.

-- When you spot an adverb, do your best to rewrite the sentence without it.
+- When you spot an adverb, ask whether it’s the best word choice.

-- Only use an adverb if it’s necessary and you can’t convey the same meaning without it.
+- Use an adverb if it’s necessary and you can’t convey the same meaning without it.

 - Avoid vague or non-descriptive adverbs.
 Ask whether the adverb tells the reader something that you can show through imagery and description.